antarctica/bas-style-kit-docs/site/_core/grid.md

 Style Kit.
 Theses sizes are based on minimum widths, meaning they apply to that size, and all larger (wider) sizes, until the next minimum size is reached.

+{% alert info style=highlight %}
+This means that a map and accompanying text can be shown side by side on *medium* sized devices and above, or, can be shown full width, stacked one after the other, on smaller devices.
+{% endalert %}

 <table class="bsk-table">
   <thead>
     <tr>